b-long/DevReference/git_REFERENCE.md

 ```

-More info available @ <a href="http://gitready.com/">git ready</a>.
-See it's rep on GitHub too -> https://github.com/gitready/gitready
+More info available at <a href="http://gitready.com/">git ready</a>.
+See it's repo on GitHub too: https://github.com/gitready/gitready
 <!-- Remember, ```` needs to be at the end of all the shell stuff -->